RH-Telescope/documents/architecture/README.md

-# Project Documents
+# Project Architecture Documents

-This is just a simple repo containing some "brain dump" docs
+This folder contains the Architecture deep dive